QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/blueprints-yaml-structure.md

 The agent's configuration must include:
 * **name** - the given name for the kubernetes cluster configured under the cloud account area where the grain will be executed.

+Optionally, the agent configuration may include:
 * **service-account** - The service-account name configured within the kubernetes cluster that will be used to execute the grain.
 A kubernetes service account provides an identity for processes that run in a pod.
+If not specified, Torque will use the default service account defined for the agent.
+* **storage-size** - set the size of storage allocated to this grain.
+The size is in MB.
+If not defined, Torque will use the default size.
+This is an advanced configuration option, it is recommended to consult with Torque's support team before making a change.

 ```yaml
 grains: